crazycodersonline/Python-Beginner-Projects/README.md

 ### Source Code [Madlibs_Generator.py](https://github.com/crazycodersonline/Python-Beginner-Projects/blob/main/Madlibs_Generator.py).

-#### If you want to Know How to Make a Mad Libs Generator in Python you are on the right video.
 #### This Video Tutorial is all about Mad libs Generator using Python, this is a beginner type of Python Project one must try this if they know the basics of Python.

 ### [Watch Video](https://www.youtube.com/watch?v=GXDhQVocCeI):point_down: